chedonat/OncoPhase/README.md

 # OncoPhase
 OncoPhase: Quantification of somatic mutation cellular prevalence using phase information.

-Developed in the Ovarian Cancer Cell Laboratory, University of Oxford.
+Developed in the Ovarian Cancer Cell Laboratory, University of Oxford, United Kingdom.

 This package offers a direct method to quantify the cellular prevalence of single nucleotide variants (SNVs) using phase information.
 The